ttadano/alamode/docs/source/tutorial_pages/zno_qha_relax.rst

   and the anharmonic IFCs calculated in :math:`3\times 3\times 2` supercell due to the large computational cost of the DFT calculations for the anharmonic IFCs.
-  This treatment is justified because the higher-order IFCs are more localized in real space.
+  This treatment is justified because the higher-order IFCs tend to be more localized in real space.

 .. _tutorial_ZnO_QHA_step2: